Multiplicative properties of Quinn spectra: Example: Symmetric Poincar e ad theories

-\begin{definition} Let $\C$ be the category of chain complexes of free left $R$ modules.
-An object of $\C$ is {\it finitely generated} if it is finitely generated in each degree and zero in all but finitely many degrees.
-An object of $\C$ is {\it homotopy finite} if it is chain homotopy equivalent to a finitely generated object.
-Let $\D$ be the full subcategory of $\C$ whose objects are the homotopy finite ones. \end{definition}
+(iv) A chain complex of left $R$-modules is called {\it finite} if it is finitely generated in each degree and zero in all but finitely many degrees, and {\it homotopy finite} if it is chain homotopy equivalent over $R$ to a finite chain complex.

+(v) Let $\D$ be the full subcategory of $\C$ whose objects are the homotopy finite chain complexes. \end{definition}

-Given an object $C$ of $\C$, let $C^t$ be the complex of right $R$ modules obtained from $C$ by applying the involution of $R$.
+Recall that, for a complex $C$ of left $R$-modules, $C^t$ is the complex of right $R$-modules obtained from $C$ by applying the involution of $R$.
 Give $C^t\otimes_R C$ the $\Z/2$ action that switches the factors.

 Let $W$ be the standard resolution of $\Z$ by $\Z[\Z/2]$-modules.

 \begin{definition} A {\it quasi-symmetric complex of dimension $n$} is a pair $(C,\varphi)$, where $C$ is an object of $\D$ and $\varphi$ is a $\Z/2$-equivariant map